rtqichen/torchdiffeq/FURTHER_DOCUMENTATION.md

 Individual solvers also offer certain options.

 **euler, midpoint, rk4:**<br>
 For these solvers, `rtol` and `atol` are ignored.
+These solvers also support:

-Note that these solvers automatically add small perturbations to their evaluation points, so stepping to discontinuities is supported.
+- `perturb`: Defaults to False.
+If True, then automatically add small perturbations to the start and end of each step, so that stepping to discontinuities works.
+Note that this is not efficient on the GPU when using PyTorch 1.6.0 or earlier.

 **explicit_adams:**<br>
 For this solver, `rtol` and `atol` are ignored.
 This solver also supports: